Deepak Kannal: Lupadakhe - Unknown Master Sculptors of Ancient India

 The book commemorates the legacy of the forgotten and therefore unknown sculptors of ancient India.
 Co-authored along with Kanika Gupta, this work takes the methodology adopted by Deepak Kannal in his previous work on Ellora forward and identifies a few Master Sculptors from ancient India.
 It discusses some of the best of sculptures from the Indian tradition and talks about Indian sculptural aesthetics using the ancient Indian lexicon along with citing instances from the European tradition.

 "The book stands as proof to the fact that to a trained eye the sculpture speaks differently.
 It transforms into a visual map of craftsmanship, stylistic overture and is a marker of lineage.
 Every nuance has its place and every deliberation by the sculptor is embedded as their singular vision within the rock.
 Offering a loving permanence, Lupadakhe is a tribute to beauty and the heritage of the subcontinent’s unsung artistic genius."

 This work was translated into Marathi by Vibha Oke and published in 2021.

-He has been speaking extensively on Indian Aesthetics, Sculptural language and Linguistic theories since many years.
+He has been speaking extensively on Indian Aesthetics, Sculptural language and Linguistic theories for many years.